The Polish Flag – More Than Just Red And White Stripes

 The Polish flag is two equal horizontal stripes, the upper one white and the lower in red.
 The colours are defined in the Polish constitution as the national colours.
 The Polish coat of arms is placed in the centre of the white stripe for official use abroad and while at sea.

-If you’ve ever wanted to know a little more about biały czerwony, you’re in the right place.
+If you’ve ever wanted to know a little more about the plain white and red, or biały czerwony, you’re in the right place.

 In this article, you’ll see: